roh963/react/day2/readme.md

 # react support a element directly
 * no react not support a element directly but its give a function `React.create()` its allow to write a element

+# project 03
+* using useState hook we built the counter app get reilable and optimize code . useState hook basicaly in built function use changing the state of element function to use change the state